 To help refine the process, Tristano decided on a tight repertoire of standards with simple changes to weave endless variations on.
 They seldom have a faster harmonic rhythm than one chord to a bar: “What Is This Thing Called Love,” “All The Things You Are,” “All Of Me,” “I Remember April,” “Out Of Nowhere,” “Back Home In Indiana,” etc. His one “original” set of changes is his signature version of “Pennies From Heaven” made Mephistophelian by a move into the minor key.
 (This progression is often just called “Pennies in Minor” and is on nearly every Tristano record.)

 The process worked.
-In comparison to a good Tristano, Warne Marsh, or Lee Konitz solo, any solo of Charlie Parker or Bud Powell has more passage work that is not really improvised but simply the language of bebop.
+In comparison to a good Tristano, Warne Marsh, or Lee Konitz solo, any solo of Charlie Parker or Bud Powell has more passage work that is not really improvised but simply their private language of bebop.

 In the Tristano, Marsh, and Konitz literature, the ability to be a pure improvisor is celebrated and idealized.
 When I play jazz standards it is one goal I pursue myself.
 Most of my peers are also interested in pure improvisation.

 However, many musicians, including myself when younger, have traditionally been suspicious of Lennie Tristano.

 A major factor contributing to this distrust is All In the Mix.
 An overwhelming percentage of the players associated with the Tristano style are white.
 There are only a few black players on any Tristano-school record from 1945 (Tristano’s first record) to 1966 (Tristano last except some home recordings behind a singer-girlfriend).
 In contrast, Bill Evans and Charlie Haden - innovative white players from the same era largely accepted by all jazz musicians as being vitally important - had the unquestionable advantage of first being recognized within otherwise all-black bands.